martavp/pypsa-in-prime/README.md

 This points Gurobi to the cluster-license.
 Note that an academic license used locally on a computer is unsuitable for use on the cluster, and will result in a failed simulation.

+#### 10. Using scratch memory for temporary directory

+THIS STEP IS VERY IMPORTANT!!
+The entire PRIME cluster is slowed down if you do not include this.

+When running simulations the Gurobi solver is constantly reading and writing temporary files.
+To avoid slowing down the entire PRIME cluster, it is very important that scratch memory is used for the temporary directory.
+Read more about scratch memory in the [labbook](https://labbook.au.dk/display/COM/3.+Convenient+commands).

+In the file `pypsa-eur-sec/config.yaml` (if that file doesn't exist go to `pypsa-eur-sec/config.default.yaml`) change the setting `tmpdir` under solving to 'scratch/$SLURM_JOB_ID'.
+Make sure the setting is not commented out .
+It should look like:

+> solving:
+>   tmpdir: 'scratch/$SLURM_JOB_ID'

 ## Running simulations